 … this is a land of most uncommon worth and charm.
 It it goes—if we permit its exploitation for the little does of commodities it could yield—there will never be anything quite like it, for us, again.

 Decades later the struggle has not let up and people are still speaking out.
-John Hart and Jim Weaver’s Kalmiopsis Wildlands, includes not only the Kalmiopsis Wilderenss—as expanded in 1978—but also Oregon’s largest unprotected National Forest wilderness we know as the North and South Kalmiopsis Roadless Areas.
-These are the wild lands that didn’t make it into the Endangered American Wilderness Act.
-Yes, there have been losses along the way, but much still remains.
+John Hart and Jim Weaver’s Kalmiopsis Wildlands, includes not only the Kalmiopsis Wilderenss—as expanded in 1978—but also the wilderness lands that were excluded then and remain with high wilderness charter—the North and South Kalmiopsis and smaller nearby roadless areas.

-In those early days, following the ’64 Wilderness and ’78 Endangered American Wilderness acts, the Kalmiopsis, in the eyes of many in the Forest Service and public, had little to recommend it.
-It was considered ordinary forest with a high dose of rocks, rattlesnakes, unforgiving terrain and steep slopes beyond the angle of repose.
+In eyes of the general public and even some in the Forest Service charged with it management, the Kalmiopsis had little to recommend it in the early days.
+It was considered ordinary forest with a high dose of rocks, rattlesnakes, unforgiving terrain and steep slopes.

-Kauffman provides us with one of the best short descriptions of the Kalmiopsis there is.
-Here’s an excerpt:
+Kauffmann provides us with one of the best short descriptions of the Kalmiopsis since John Hart.
+Here’s an excerpt from Survivor in a land of extremes:

 This landscape is not only sculpted by precipitation and geological character but by fire as well.
 The greatest fire in Oregon’s modern history swept through the southwest corner of the state in 2002.
 It was called the Biscuit Fire and burned nearly 500,000 acres across a landscape that receives significant rainfall but one also exposed to extreme summer heat.
 The porous nature of the soil compounds the drying and in the summer of 2002, after a dry winter, the forest was ripe for burn.
 The small amount of intact forest which survived the burn–whether it was luck or slope or a combination–is not composed of large and/or old tree specimens.
 This evidence suggests to me that frequent fire is a common and complex component of this ecosystem–and has been for several thousand years.
 This diversity is compounded by these harsh extremes–wet and dry, cold and hot, serpentines, fire or not.
 All of these conditions create a proliferations of microsite on which diversity thrives.